jlmelville/uwot/README.md

 |------------------------------------|----------------------------------|
 | ![mnist-py.png](mnist-py.png)      | ![mnist-r.png](mnist-r.png)      |

+## Performance

-On my not-particularly beefy laptop `uwot` took around 8 minutes, while the Python UMAP implementation took just under 11 minutes.
-For comparison, the default settings of the R package for
+On my not-particularly-beefy laptop `uwot` took around 4 minutes.
-[Barnes-Hut t-SNE](https://cran.r-project.org/package=Rtsne) took 21 minutes, and the [largeVis](https://github.com/elbamos/largeVis) package took 56 minutes.
+For comparison, the default settings of the R package for [Barnes-Hut t-SNE](https://cran.r-project.org/package=Rtsne) took 21 minutes, and the [largeVis](https://github.com/elbamos/largeVis) package took 56 minutes.

+The Python UMAP implementation (powered by the JIT-magic of [Numba](https://numba.pydata.org/)) took just under 2 minutes (it takes 11 minutes to get through this via reticulate for reasons I haven't looked into).
+I've looked at some rough timings which show that both the nearest neighbor search (40 seconds in Python, 65 seconds in R) and stage optimization (60 seconds in Python, 90 seconds in R) could do with some improvements.
+The experimental parallel support in Numba is on for the nearest neighbor search, but not for the optimization.

+I would welcome any suggestions on how to improve this.
+However, it's certainly fast enough for my needs.

 ## Limitations